luminarily/bookofmormon/_posts/2017-03-09-king-men-shadow.md

 <iframe style="margin: auto; display: block;" width="560" height="315" src="https://www.youtube.com/embed/bYwQxvFAIJY" frameborder="0" allowfullscreen></iframe>

-So what can we learn from the Book of Mormon about this situation?

 > 4 Therefore, those who were desirous that the law should be altered were angry with him, and **desired that he should no longer be chief judge over the land**; therefore there arose a *warm dispute concerning the matter, but not unto bloodshed*.
 >
 > 5 And it came to pass that those who were desirous that Pahoran should be **dethroned from the judgment-seat were called king-men**, for they were desirous that the **law should be altered in a manner to overthrow the free government** and to establish a king over the land.